 To avoid these fees, always check the bottom of the page for your total fees before submitting a listing.
 Make sure it says zero, 20 cents, or whatever is correct for your store subscription level.
 If you hit submit and eBay has snuck in an upgrade, you still have to pay it.

 Start With the Profit Calculator

 To grow your eBay business, set a minimum profit goal for each item.
-For example, if your desired profit it $10 per item, and you sell 50 items a month, your total profit will be $500.
-Increase that minimum profit to $20 per item, your total profit grows to $1,000 a month.
-The devil is in the details.
-Make sure you are selling profitable items and not just keeping yourself busy with listing and shipping.
-If you aren't sure that your business is profitable, this spreadsheet will help.
+For example, if your desired profit is $10 per item, and you sell 50 items a month, your total profit would be $500.
+Increase that minimum profit to $20 per item, and your total profit grows to $1,000 a month.
+Be sure you are selling profitable items and not just keeping yourself busy with listing and shipping.
+If you aren't sure your business is profitable,a spreadsheet can help.